Staffbase/gha-workflows/README.md

 ## Example Configurations 🔧

-In the next sections you can find examples for the template workflows.
+In this section you can find examples of how to use template workflows.
 For more information, please take a look at the templates.

 ### AutoDev